 There is also a depth adjustment feature, in which you can decide what levels of 3D depth you want in your video content.
-There are almost no black level problems with 3D content due to slight dimming effect of 3D glasses and content appears to be shot with a wider dynamic range.
-There are no compromise in detail levels in background areas in 3D format which is usually seen in ‘direct 3D formats’ and this TV has ‘active 3D format’.
+There are almost no black level problems with 3D content due to the slight dimming effect of 3D glasses and content appears to be shot with a wider dynamic range.
+There is no compromise in detail levels in background areas in a 3D format which is usually seen in ‘direct 3D formats’ and this TV has ‘active 3D format’.

 Philips Ambilight TV: Sound Quality

 As I said before at start, with incorrect settings, you might face under-strength vocals because of pseudo-surround modes, otherwise, this TV gives a very solid audio account of itself.
 Max volume can be reached without any distortion nor the soundstage would lose any cohesion and voices of each are both clear and well placed.

 While Treble detailing is reasonably clear, I wish Philips could have given more control in customizing dB levels like as in an equalizer so that we may set our own comfortable mode for listening.
 It also has a decent stab at pumping out bass and the speakers are placed at bottom of the TV and are not visible to the users.

 While maxing out the volume, just in case if you find yourself stuck with flawed “incredible surround” settings, this TV yet is in a position to deliver a soundstage that for the most part, making his 4K content proud.